 When many people think of Cuba, it is the faded glamour of its capital city Havana which may come to mind.
 Drenched in unique history and brimming with spirit, the city’s striking fusion of the vintage and the modern make it a somewhat puzzling, yet widely popular tourist destination.

 However, unbeknownst to many, Cuba’s enigmatic charm extends further than its vivacious capital.
 For a true sample of Cuban culture, venture into its 14 other provinces, each of which offers its own unique flavour, while encapsulating the heat, music and culture of the island.
-From spectacular countryside to colourful historic towns, Cuba offers a wealth of diverse landscapes waiting to be discovered.
+From spectacular countryside to colourful historic towns, Cuba offers a wealth of diverse landscapes and places to visit outside Havana that are waiting to be discovered.

 Also Read: Four places to dance like a local in Havana